 Now that you understand that Mother Goose had the right idea, here are some of my favorite nursery rhymes and how they help promote child development:

 This is a classic and maybe the most popular nursery rhyme to date.
-It helps our littles understand repetition, like all rhymes, and also explains the world above us.
+Like all rhymes, it helps our littles understand repetition and explains the world above us.
 Where do stars live?
 What do they do?
 It then leaves that question of wonder for our littles to explore more.
-Pairing with our classic finger play, this rhyme helps develop gross and fine motor skills as well.
+Pairing with our classic finger play, this rhyme also helps develop gross and fine motor skills.

 I’m a Little Teapot